-How To Choose the Right Typeface For Your Brand
+How To Choose the Right Font for a Logo

-Follow these steps in order to choose the best typeface for your brand:
+Follow these steps in order to choose the best font for your logo

 It is no doubt that each font has its own personality, but taking the time to rake through the personality profiles of all created fonts is a daunting and impossible task.
 Instead, take the time to consider the function of the font, how you will use it, and whether it will be the most relevant for use in all occasions.
 Consider some typefaces that have an overall and reliable usage, even across weights and cuts.
 These will be stronger choices for your brand!